Overview

 (3) If by the facts provided in par.
 (1) and para.
 (2) the death of the victim occurred, the punishment is imprisonment from 7 to 15 years.

-(4) When the deed provided in par.
-(2) was committed, the punishment is the imprisonment from 6 months to 3 years, and if it caused the death of the victim, the punishment is the imprisonment from 2 to 7 years.
+(4) When the deed provided for in paragraph (2) was committed out of fault, the penalty is imprisonment from 6 months to 3 years, and if it caused the death of the victim, the penalty is imprisonment from 2 to 7 years.

 (5) Attempt to the offenses provided in par.
 (1) and para.
 (2) shall be punished.